sloking/sshhost/README.md

 5. connect to an host with the new command 'sshh'
  - sshh root@host1
- -- at first connection it will ask you for key creation
+ ...at first connection it will ask you for key creation

 6. in an other terminal look for logfile or openconnections
  - sshhostlog